March 18, 2021

 Annapurna base camp trek is located in the central Himalayan range of Nepal and it is North-West of Kathmandu.
 This trek lies inside the massif Annapurna conservation area (ACAP).

 Well, to book the Annapurna base camp trek, there are several ways.
-You can search in google and find local travel agency and book with them, or you search for a freelance guide in Nepal, like that you will see a mountain guide profile and choose one of them and book the last option you may know some branded international travel agency from where you can book too.
-However, in these 3 different option, a local travel agency based in Nepal is the best option because the services are the same as an international agency and the price of your trek is about half so choose a local travel agency.
-Next, if you are budget trekkers then find a local freelance guide who can organize your entire trip here.
-If you want all luxury ways of a trek from your home to the home package then the international agency might be suited for your travel.
+You can search on google and find a local travel agency and book with them, or you search for a freelance guide in Nepal you will see a mountain guide profile and choose one of them and book the last option you may know some branded international travel agency from where you can book too.
+However, in these 3 different options, a local travel agency based in Nepal is the best option because the services are the same as an international agency and the price of your trek is about half so choose a local travel agency.
+Next, if you are a budget trekker then find a local freelance guide who can organize your entire trip here.
+If you want all the luxury ways of a trek from your home to the home package then the international agency might be suited for your travel.

 The Annapurna base camp is a moderate level of the trek.
-It is not as difficult as the Everest region trek, Manaslu region trek, and even Annapurna circuit trek.
-If you have some trekking experiences previously then ABC trek will much easier.
+It is not as difficult as the Everest region trek, the Manaslu region trek, and even the Annapurna circuit trek.
+If you have some trekking experience previously then the ABC trek will much easier.
 Next, it is a suitable trek for students, researchers, and families.

-Of course, ABC trails are made with various stone made steps and mostly ascending than descending but If you are having an Experience Local Guide and proper itinerary given by your travel agent then, you will have a pleasant Holiday in the Himalayas.
+Of course, ABC trails are made with various stone-made steps and mostly ascending than descending but If you are having an Experience Local Guide and a proper itinerary given by your travel agent then, you will have a pleasant Holiday in the Himalayas.

 While you are trekking inside the Annapurna conservation area, you should keep these documents with you and need to show them when there are check posts.